chrislowh/MTK_SCCS/README.md

 # MTK_SCCS
-This repository contains R codes for analysis used in the project named: 'Montelukast and the risk of neuropsychiatric events in patients with asthma: a self-controlled case series and nested case-control study'.
+This repository contains R codes for analysis used in the project named: **'Montelukast and the risk of neuropsychiatric events in patients with asthma: a self-controlled case series and nested case-control study'**.

 # Project History
 The project is an extension of final year project of Chris Wai Hang Lo, who was a final-year pharmacy student at the Unviersity of Hong Kong.